War of the Rats: Part 3: The Cauldron

 The final chapter features Nikki Mond, Thorvald's accomplice while he was alive.
 Nikki is wandering about the German camps, talking with soldiers and thinking about the war.
-The German's are surrounded by a huge amount of Russian troops and they have almost no chance of escaping without being taken prisoner.
+The Germans are surrounded by a huge number of Russian troops and they have almost no chance of escaping without being taken prisoner.
 Their resources were being depleted and some men had resorted to cannibalism.
 He sums it up with one good thought:

 "With duty gone from around your shoulders, you see all the lies clearly because duty makes you blind.
 Look down at duty, with a broken back now, hissing weakly up at me from the floor.
 I see everything revealed.
 Hitler.
 Stalin.
 Churchill.
 Mussolini.
 Roosevelt.
 Hirohito.
 Like the men singing on the radio, a chorus of liars.
 They must be liars because this war they’ve told us to wage cannot be the truth for mankind.
 It must be an insane lie!"